|

 • Slides should be timed correctly showing one point at a time to keep your audience at pace.

-• Transitions should be consistent or they will be merely distracting.
 Info-graphics can make a welcome and interesting change from basic charts and graphs.

 • An element of wit or surprise, if appropriate, can help relax your audience and get them on board.